 Waterfront and Non-Waterfront Homes

-Englewood Isles is a mature and deed restricted community although not gated.
+Englewood Isles is a mature and deed-restricted community, but non-gated.
 Many homes are on navigable water and a few homes on canals without access to the bay.
 The community has a marina and is directly connected with Lemon Bay, and via Lemon Bay with the Gulf of Mexico.
 Grove City also has navigable canals with direct access to the Gulf of Mexico.
 Englewood Beach on Manasota Key has boat docks facing the Lemon Bay.
 Eagle Preserve Estates offers an upscale Keywest-Style Homes with boat docks in your backyard and access to Lemon Bay and the Gulf of Mexico.

 Quite a few Englewood homes are in non-deed restricted areas, but many of them are.
 Living in a non-deed restricted area is not everyone’s cup of tea.
 If you have a trashy neighbor, you are stuck with his junk.
 Deed restriction set at least some rules, and “Mr. Trash” cannot dump his garbage in the front yard.